The Cleaning Lady

 Waging war on the invading mice

-Standing alone against armies of vermin
+Standing alone against whole armies of vermin

 Earning her stripes by the sweat of her brow